DIAB(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: OTHER PROTECTED CHARACTERISTICS

 To the greatest extent possible, the College District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.

-A party who is dissatisfied with the outcome of the investigation may appeal through the applicable grievance policy beginning at the appropriate level.
-[See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members]
+A complainant who is dissatisfied with the outcome of the investigation may appeal through DGBA(LOCAL), beginning at the appropriate level.

-The party may have a right to file a complaint with appropriate state or federal agencies.
+The complainant may have a right to file a complaint with appropriate state or federal agencies.